Bridget-Lamptey/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-7-everybody script adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond gives no permission to owner and group but grants other users all permissions
+7-everybody script adds execution permission to the owner, the group owner and the other users, to the file hello 8-James_Bond gives no permission to owner and group but grants other users all permissions 9-John_Doe script change permissions to -rwxr-x-wx for file hello